 2016.
+Cognition as the sensitive management of organismal behavior.
 Society for Philosophy and Psychology.
 Austin, Texas.
 1 June.

 An interpretive essay in which I argue that in Gorgias Plato poses a puzzle about how to conceive of power: real power is efficacy, or it is understanding, but in most circumstances a person cannot be both efficacious and understanding.
 I suggest that while the puzzle is not resolved in Gorgias, Republic may describe a resolution that pleases Plato, but few modern readers.

 The structure of Hegelian self-consciousness: A guide for the perplexed.
 Revision of 26 January, 2012.

 An admittedly ambitious (and long) paper describing my heterodox reading of the first division of Chapter IV of Hegel's Phenomenology of Spirit.
 Along the way I attempt to render some of the relevant Hegelian vocabulary into the slightly less obscure register of Anglophone philosophy.
 This paper requires some significant revisions, but it's strange enough that I thought there was no harm in offering it up here.